General meaning

 Documents formalize an end and open several options.

-- Closure file with several reorganization scenarios
+- A closure file with several reorganization scenarios

 Places